DERHAEUPTLING/contao-mobilecontent/README.md

 `$GLOBALS['TL_LANG']['MSC']['toggleDesktop'][0]` or
 `$GLOBALS['TL_LANG']['MSC']['toggleMobile'][0]`

-This is normally the text of the standard toggle link created by ´mobile::toggle´.
+This is normally the text of the standard toggle link created by `mobile::toggle`.

 ### mobile::toggle_title